CloudEngineHub/pyfuze/README.md

 ## Description

-pyfuze packages your Python project into a standalone self-extracting Actually Portable Executable ([APE](https://justine.lol/ape.html)).
+pyfuze packages your Python project into a standalone Actually Portable Executable ([APE](https://justine.lol/ape.html)).

 This project is primarily built on top of [cosmopolitan](https://github.com/jart/cosmopolitan) and [uv](https://github.com/astral-sh/uv).